 Bring Your Own Device

-HVHS encourages all students to bring their own digital device (a laptop, Netbook or Tablet PC) to school.
+HVHS encourages all students to bring their own digital device (a Chromebook or laptop) to school.

 At HVHS we are committed to exploring the possibilities offered by new technologies, supporting teachers and students to take risks in trialing them, and making informed decisions about which technologies best support our students’ learning needs.
 BYOD will open up and foster new learning opportunities, as well as improving existing practices both inside and outside the classroom.

 We are a Google Apps school.
-This means that students can access email, calendar and documents for learning anytime, anywhere , and on any internet capable device.
+This means that students can access email, calendar and documents via Google Classroom for learning anytime, anywhere , and on any internet capable device.

 Students will use their devices for many purposes: to connect and collaborate with others in their class and with their teacher; for research by accessing databases and search engines; for checking their learning by accessing the Khan Academy, Studyit and other online revision sites; for making and managing notes; for developing ideas by using mind-mapping applications; for creating and sharing presentations; and for creating and developing ideas using 3D modelling, podcasting, and movie making.